vippsas/vipps-developers/newsletters/2022-11-newsletter.md

 * All APIs now have a
   [Quick start](../developer-resources/quick-start-guides.md)
   with Postman collection.
-We also have a global Postman environment to make it easier to test all APIs.
+We also have a global Postman environment to make it easier to test all APIs without doing any development.

 Please
 [tell us what you think](https://forms.office.com/r/8iZVibsM4m)